-Transport 3: Manage potential adverse effects from the operation and development of the transport network and infrastructure including the State Highway, Rail, Timaru Airport and the Port of Timaru; whilst managing and avoiding as appropriate the development of incompatible and sensitive activities adjoining the strategic land transport network.
+Transport 3: Manage potential adverse effects from the operation and development of the transport network and infrastructure including the State Highway, Rail, Timaru Airport and the Port of Timaru.

 Transport 4: Recognise and provide for the benefits of strategic transport infrastructure, being the State Highway, Rail, Timaru Airport and the Port of Timaru.